Chart Color Schemes

 Employment performance in Casey exceeds national averages across key labour market indicators

 Casey's workforce is highly educated with significant representation in essential services sectors.
-The unemployment rate was 3.0% as of September 2025, with an estimated employment growth of 0.9% over the past year.
+The unemployment rate was 3.0% as of September 2025.
+Employment growth over the past year was estimated at 0.9%.

 Frequently Asked Questions - Employment